adityadhopade/interview_deck/docker_compose_trivia.md

 ```

 - It actually distributes the load with the load across the servers according to weights.
-- We should manage the resposnibility of nginx.conf to make the changes while upscaling or downscaling the containers.
+- We should manage the responsibility of nginx.conf to make the changes while upscaling or downscaling the containers.
 - But it will be difficult to scale in this scenario for dynamically scaling.
-- This all will get covered with the help of Kubernetes Dynamic Scaling.
+- This all will be covered with the help of Kubernetes Dynamic Scaling.

-## In Docker Compose; if our container goes donw it will not automatically start the container
+## In Docker Compose; if our container goes down it will not automatically start the container

 - We need to manually do it on our own.

-- Docker Compose is the builder of the image; and Kubernetes is the Deployerof the Image.
+- Docker Compose is the builder of the image, and Kubernetes is the Deployer of the Image.

 ````
 ### Important Commands to remember